NMan1/RAT-Trojan/README.md

 *Target*: The target needs to run the loader as an admin, if the user does not run it as an admin a error window will pop up speicfing them to.

+Note: This project was only made for education purposes.
+If you choose to use this for malicious reasons, you are completely responsible for the outcome.